-If your hair is sticking to your scalp like a clingy ex, it’s time to figure out how to add some much-needed volume into your hair.
+If your hair is sticking to your scalp like a clingy ex, it’s time to figure out how to add some much-needed volume to your hair.
 I’m blessed that my hair is straight and sleek, but that means that volume is my natural enemy.
 Over the past few years, I’ve mastered how to “fake” voluminous hair and I’m spilling all of my secrets in this post.

 How to add volume to hair?

-You can take a few different approaches to the achieve more voluminous hair.
+You can take a few different approaches to achieve more voluminous hair.
 Choosing products that are better suited for your hair type is a great start, but the real secret to full hair is how you style it.